Environmental Sustainability

 Water Usage and Recycling

 Wafer Works' water intake has had minimal impact on the local area.
 Both the Yangmei and Longtan fabs are situated in Taoyuan City.
 According to the World Resources Institute's "Aqueduct Water Risk Atlas," the areas where Wafer Works operates face a medium to low risk of water resource stress.
 The Longtan fab draws water from third-party providers (tap water) and utilizes surface water collected from rainwater.
 This water undergoes sedimentation in settling tanks before being recycled for various purposes.
 Similarly, the Yangmei fab obtains water from third-party providers (tap water) and licensed underground wells.
 During the establishment and expansion of our facilities, we had consistently submitted water usage plans, which had been approved by the relevant regulatory authorities.
 These plans were then evaluated by the Taiwan Water Corporation Second Branch to ensure they meet the required water demand.
 The water source is drawn from the Shihmen Reservoir, which provided an average water supply of 556,730,000 tonnes annually from 2018 to 2022.
-In 2023, the Company's water intake was 1,940,500 cubic meters, accounting for only 0.35% (<5%) of the total intake.
-It is expected to have no marked impact on local water usage.
-The water resource management program is based on three strategies: reduction, reuse, and recycling.
-Measures such as using water-saving faucets, water-saving devices, and water saving toilets are implemented to reduce water consumption.
-Wastewater from water purifiers recycled for use in cooling towers and scrubbers.
-Rainwater is also gathered for watering trees and plants.
+According to the 46th issue of the 2023 Taiwan Water Corporation Annual Statistics Report, the total water output from the Second District Management Office was 388,825,012 metric tons.
+In 2024, the Company's total water withdrawal amounted to 1,996,590 metric tons (756,010 tons +1,240,580 tons), accounting for 0.51% of the total water withdrawal, indicating no significant impact on local water resources.

 Effluent Discgarge